 There are a wide range of different nozzle types to choose from, but the three most common are flat stream, hollow cone and full cone nozzles.
 The type you choose will depend on the project you are working on – for example, for a fine finish over a larger area, a full cone nozzle may be the best option, whilst for a smaller area and a more precise result, you may be best selecting a flat stream nozzle.

-Consider the CFM rating
+Consider the CFM rating of your gun

 You might see the CFM rating mentioned on spray guns and wonder exactly what that is.
 The amount of air needed to complete a project is measured in cubic feet per minute or CFM for short.
 This amount can vary greatly but all compressors will have a CFM rating, normally shown in the following way: